 Points Budgets

-Wave Programs may have a per-repo points budget configured, which caps the total points that any single repository can contribute per Wave cycle.
-This helps ensure that no one repo dominates the reward pool, encouraging a more balanced distribution of issues across all participating repositories.
+Wave Programs may have two points budgets configured: a per-repo budget that caps the points any single repository can contribute per Wave, and a per-org budget that caps the combined points across all of an org's approved repos per Wave.
+These caps help ensure that no one repo or org dominates the reward pool, encouraging a more balanced distribution of issues across all participating repositories.

 How It Works

-The budget is enforced whenever an issue is added to the Program — whether through the dashboard or the GitHub label workflow.
-If adding an issue would cause a repo to exceed its budget, the action is blocked.
+Both caps are enforced whenever an issue is added to the Program — whether through the dashboard or the GitHub label workflow.
+If adding an issue would cause either the repo or the org to exceed its budget, the action is blocked.

 Points budgets reset at the end of each Wave.
-Resolved issues from past Waves no longer count against the budget, while unresolved issues carry over until they are completed or removed.
+Resolved issues from past Waves no longer count against either budget, while unresolved issues carry over until they are completed or removed.

 How to stay within your budget